INTERESTING FACTS ABOUT URANUS !!!

 In 1781, an English astronomer called William Herschel, discovered Uranus by using a wooden telescope.

 Astronomers in the present day do not even have to look into the sky themselves, because their telescope’s have special computer’s that can collect the information for them.

 Uranus has only been visited once by a spacecraft and that was more than 30 years ago.
-Uranus does not have a surface for a spacecraft to land on, plus its atmosphere would destroy its metal.
+Uranus does not have a surface for a spacecraft to land on, while it’s atmosphere would destroy it’s metal.